Zacks Earnings Trends Highlights: JPMorgan, Wells Fargo and Bank of America

 Here are the key points:

-- Estimates for 2024 Q3 have come down since the start of the period, with the magnitude of estimate cuts significantly bigger than what we had seen in the comparable periods of the year's first two quarters.
+- Estimates for 2024 Q3 have come down since the start of the quarter on July 1st, with the magnitude of estimate cuts significantly bigger than what we had seen in the comparable periods of other recent quarters.
 This negative shift in the revisions trend reverses the prior favorable development on this front in recent quarters.

 Part of the issue has been JPMorgan’s downbeat commentary on the bank’s full-year 2025 net interest income and expense expectations.
 The big problem appears to be loan demand, which continues to be under pressure and whose outlook for the coming periods remains uncertain even though the Fed has started the easing cycle already.